Uganda Conservation Foundation

-Uganda Conservation Foundation (UCF) is a UK-registered charity and not-for-profit organisation in Uganda that works with Uganda Wildlife Authority (UWA) and other partners, both local and international to protect Uganda's national parks, protected areas, and conservancies.
-Uganda Wildlife Authority, a semi-autonomous government agency works with independent organisations to support their mandate of conserving, managing and regulating Uganda's wildlife.
-UCF was founded in 2001 by Michael Keigwin MBE who was responsible for running the Elephants, Crops and People project in Queen Elizabeth National Park.
-UCF has since worked with UWA in Murchison Falls National Park, Kidepo Valley National Park, Ziwa Rhino Sanctuary and Queen Elizabeth National Park.
+Uganda Conservation Foundation (UCF) is a UK-registered charity and not-for-profit organisation in Uganda that collaborates with Uganda Wildlife Authority (UWA) and other partners, both local and international to protect Uganda's national parks, protected areas, and conservancies.
+Uganda Wildlife Authority, a semi-autonomous government agency works with independent organisations to support their mandate of conserving, managing, and regulating Uganda's wildlife.
+UCF was founded in 2001 by Michael Keigwin MBE who initiated the Elephants, Crops and People project in Queen Elizabeth National Park.
+UCF has continued to work closely with UWA in Murchison Falls National Park, Kidepo Valley National Park, Ziwa Rhino Sanctuary and Queen Elizabeth National Park.

 Recovery of Murchison Falls Programme

-In 2012, UCF supported UWA in their bid to put a stop to increasingly common incidences of poaching.
-Through this project they managed to develop the appropriate infrastructure to combat poaching by training and equipping rangers, building a state of the art communications system and by providing vehicles.
+In 2012, UCF supported UWA in their bid to put a stop to increasingly common incident of poaching.
+Through this project they developed the necessary infrastructure to combat poaching by training and equipping rangers, building a state-of-the-art communications system, and providing vehicles.

 They also established and managed an educational program within the communities on the fringes of the park.
-Through this program 80 young people have been able to go through vocational training.
+Through this program, 80 young people have been able to undergo vocational training.

-Also of particular note is the recently completed Law Enforcement and Operations Center in Murchison Falls National Park which features an advanced anti-poaching mechanism, from satellite linked surveillance screens to temporary prison cells and a police station.
+Of particular note is the recently completed Law Enforcement and Operations Center in Murchison Falls National Park which features an advanced anti-poaching mechanisms, from satellite-linked surveillance screens to temporary prison cells and a police station.
 One hundred youths from the park-adjacent communities were employed by the contractor and many of them are now training to join UWA as rangers.

-Since its inception, the recovery of Murchison falls project has constructed 12 key Ranger posts in strategic locations around the park and implemented a new surveillance system.
-This has been fundamental in fighting poaching and helping animal numbers to increase.
+Since its inception, the Recovery of Murchison Falls project has constructed 12 key Ranger posts in strategic locations around the park and implemented a new surveillance system.
+This has been fundamental in fighting poaching and helping animal populations increase.
 Rothschild's giraffe numbers have increased from 400 to 2000 whilst African bush elephant numbers have increased to around 3000.